angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 off with Doomsday.
 A timely mill can completely destroy a pile.
 Any effect that draws 3 or more cards can be very dangerous, because you can deck yourself if they mill in response.
-You can think of Grindstone and other mill effects as a way to change the order of you pile, and we have access to a card that renders the order of our pile irrelevant: Echo of Eons.
+You can think of Grindstone and other mill effects as a way to change the order of your pile, and we have access to a card that renders the order of our pile irrelevant: Echo of Eons.
 This will be your strongest tool for beating an onboard Grindstone; standard Echo piles are well suited to the job of beating mill effects.
 Keep in mind though, that decks that play